Giacomod2001/datamining/README.md

 **Not the right job match?
 Find your true calling.**
 - **Nearest Centroid Classification**: Uses data mining techniques (Cosine Similarity on TF-IDF Vectors) to compare your CV against a database of industry-standard **Job Archetypes** (Centroids).
 - **Market Recommendations**: Suggests the top 3 specific roles (e.g., *Data Scientist*, *Backend Dev*) that align best with your current skillset, providing a "Similarity Score" independent of the specific JD.
+- **Smart Context Filtering (v1.27)**: Uses NLP to classify the input JD against the Archetypes.
+If the JD itself matches a specific role (e.g., *Data Engineer*), that role is automatically excluded from recommendations to avoid redundancy, ensuring only *alternative* career paths are suggested.
 - **Direct Application**: Provides one-click links to search for these specific roles on LinkedIn and Google Jobs.

 ### Project Evaluation